zwallen/Wallen_et_al_PDShotgunAnalysis/README.md

     |       contains the following data:
     |        --> principal component analysis of PD and NHC samples using Aitchison distances
     |        --> PERMANOVA results for PD vs NHC using Aitchison distances
+    |        --> chi-squared results for differences in enterotype distribution b/t PD and NHC
+    |        --> mosaic plot showing distribution of enterotypes in PD and NHC
     |
     |-- 3.Taxonomic_associations
     |       contains the following data: